|BACK IN THE DAY|

 One thing that has not been raised in subsequent years about the effects of this time is that people rebel out of fear and anger at being intimidated by a world and society that, at one time, they had trusted.

-The act of rebellion, the act of standing up to authority, the act of challenging even the most menacing thing in the world gave people the confidence that rebellion can give.
-A confidence of the intellect, a confidence of the spirit.
-Experience eventually sobers individuals and shows them the stupidities of self-righteousness.
-Those who have resolved these antimonies are the one’s who contribute to the culture.
+The act of rebellion, the act of standing up to authority, the act of challenging even the most menacing things on the world gave people confidence to recognize the stupidities of self-righteousness.
+Those who have resolved the antimonies are the one’s who contribute to the culture.

 © 2014 David Eide.
 All rights reserved.